ai-traders/ide/README.md

 The `Rakefile.rb` contains guidelines how to install testing software.
 If you wish, you can invoke them without rake.

+**Should you contribute a PR, just create your feature branch from master.**

-Git branches apply as in AI-Traders cookbooks or gems: create your feature branch from master and if you are ready to have it ci tested, merge your feature branch onto ci branch.
-Then work on ci branch until all tests on ci are passed.
+Git branching that leads to new release: create your feature branch(es) from master and if you are ready to have it ci-tested, merge your feature branch(es) onto ci branch.
+Then, work on ci branch until all tests on ci are passed.

 ### TODOs
 1. Apply https://github.com/progrium/bashstyle style guide.
-1. Maybe do not use Rubyide to release IDE?
-This demands implementing OVersion in bash.
-And not using gitrake gem.